spwhitton/consfigurator/doc/installation.rst

 Debian and Debian derivatives
 -----------------------------

-The most recent tagged release of Consfigurator is included in `Debian unstable`_, and the .deb there should work fine on Debian stable and testing, and derivatives like Ubuntu.
+The most recent tagged release of Consfigurator is usually included in `Debian unstable`_, and the .deb there should work fine on Debian stable and testing, and derivatives like Ubuntu.
 After adding an apt source for unstable, if necessary, ``apt-get install cl-consfigurator/unstable``.